Envirometrix/PredictiveSoilMapping/main.md

 #> [1] 1548
 ```

-and a soil with higher organic carbon content:
+and for a soil with higher organic carbon content:

 ```r